alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 This dataset is heavily imbalanced.
 Only 0.2 % were fraud transactions.

 ## Results
-I built six different models.
+Six different models were built.
 The models were evaluated using 5-folds cross-validation.
+Random Forest achieved the lowest cost, followed by K-Nearest Neighbors.
+But the problem with these two models is they took long time to train.
+Random Forest took 17.6 minutes to train for 5-folds and K-Nearest Neighbors took 1 hour 48 minutes to train for 5-folds.
+Meanwhile, Decision Tree only took 1.6 minutes to train for 5-folds.
+Random Forest will be used as baseline model and we will tune the hyperparameters of Decision Tree to beat the baseline score.

 <table border="1" class="dataframe">
   <thead>